ThotAlion/vanille_board_firmware/README.md

 ## Sensor board

-The gather all the data to send to the main computation board (with ROS2) we can use a classical Arduino.
+To gather all the data to send to the main computation board (with ROS2) we can use a classical Arduino.
 To be at ease and have the ability to add future peripherals, the board chosen is [Arduino Nano Every](https://store.arduino.cc/arduino-nano-every) very simple and powerful.

 ![](./images/IMG_3988.jpg)